 In Santa Fe, my 3 weeks went fast, filled with errands, meeting friends, and shopping for gifts for my family in Bhutan.
 I stopped at the La Fonda Hotel in search of shoes.
 They decorated their tree with Southwest Christmas ornaments.

 I wore my Bhutanese kira for a dinner gathering, where I shared a slideshow of my travels.
 It was held at Pomegranate dance studio, thanks to my dear friend and hostess Myra Krien.

 I helped my hostess Myra Krien and her partner Roblair decorate the Chrismas tree.
 Roblair made 1,600 Christmas cookies – chocolate chip with dark brown sugar and cream cheese frosting.
 OMG – an amazing production line!
 This is just a small fraction of the cookies he gives away to friends every year.

 While I was I Santa Fe, my Bhutanese sister Ghalem received approval from the Bhutan government for our tour company “White Tiger Bhutan Tours”.
 There is much work to do.
-We’re planning our first tour in Fall 2019.
+We’re planning our first tour.
 Stay tuned!